heig-vd-dai-course/heig-vd-dai-course/02.02-practical-work-1-(1-of-5)/01-course-material/README.md

 ## Grading criteria

-- 0 point - The work is insufficient
+- **0 point** - The work is missing, off-topic, or shows a very limited understanding of the subject.
-- 0.1 point - The work is done
+- **0.1 point** - The work shows partial understanding: some key elements are missing, unclear, or poorly implemented.
-- 0.2 point - The work is well done (without the need of being perfect)
+- **0.2 point** - The work is complete, accurate, and shows a clear and thorough understanding of the subject.

 Maximum grade: 25 points \* 0.2 + 1 = 6